Shabinder/GetDoggo/README.md

 ## :scroll: Description
-A Puppy Adoption App , with 3 screens and Animations: 1) Splash Screen with Enter and Exit Animation, 2) List Screen showing various available puppies and Enter Animation, 3) Selected Puppy Details.
+A Puppy Adoption App , with 3 screens and Animations:
+ - 1) Splash Screen with Enter and Exit Animation,
+ - 2) List Screen showing various available puppies and Enter Animation,
+ - 3) Selected Puppy Details.
-Whole App's UI and Animations Made using jetpack Compose.
+Whole App's UI and Animations Made using **Jetpack Compose.**

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
-1.An extra Splash Screen with enter and exit Animations Added for an elegant welcome of App's Users.
+ - 1.An extra Splash Screen with enter and exit Animations Added for an elegant welcome of App's Users.
-2.Animation in List Screen to Slide IN upon being visible.
+ - 2.Animation in List Screen to Slide IN upon being visible.
-3.MVVM arch
+ - 3.MVVM arch
-4.Concise and descriptive Code.
+ - 4.Concise and descriptive Code.

 ![](results/splash.gif)